Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings

 Moreover, whilst we do not attempt to replicate the detailed study of \cite{CKST} and determine the full set of configurations upon which the dynamics can be extended and checked to be time reversible for all time, we will check that the latter properties hold for configurations with a path encoding that lies in $\mathcal{S}^{lin}$.
 (See Section \ref{dissec} for details.)
 We remark that the restriction to configurations with a path encoding in $\mathcal{S}^{lin}$ is relatively mild, and in particular yields that for initial configurations that have a shift ergodic distribution and satisfy a certain density condition (specific to each case), the dynamics of the discrete integrable system are uniquely defined for all times.
 Moreover, the class of configurations we deal with includes the previously studied examples of semi-infinite, periodic and rapidly decaying configurations, see Subsection \ref{knownsec}.

 Once the path encodings and Pitman-type transformations have been identified for each of the discrete integrable systems, it is not a hugely challenging exercise to check the existence and uniqueness of solutions to the equations \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA}, and \eqref{UDTODA}.
-However, rather than do this individually for each model, we prefer to present a unified approach.
+However, rather than do this individually for each model, we prefer to present a unified approach; see Section \ref{general} for details of how, within a general framework of locally-defined dynamics, we define notions of path encodings, carriers, past maxima and Pitman-type transformations.
 Although the abstraction does make the proofs slightly more technical, it is perhaps more informative as to why we see the Pitman-type transformations that we do in the first place, since it gives the perspective that such transformations can be understood as encoding conservation laws for the underlying lattice equations.